 Ireland could legalize abortion this year: A look at the referendum

-Irish citizens are gearing up for a landmark vote that would repeal the nation’s strict anti-abortion laws this week.
+Irish citizens can vote on a landmark referendum Friday that would repeal the nation's strict anti-abortion laws.

 If citizens vote yes on the referendum, the government plans to introduce legislation that would allow abortion within the first 12 weeks of pregnancy -- and even in later in specific cases.
 Friday’s vote will be the fourth time in as many decades that Irish voters have been asked to decide on the issue of abortion.